AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

   do not attempt to record, in the pointer, the evaluated-ness of the object.

-A pointer to a PAP is always tagged 000.
-We reserve 001, 010 etc for pointers to FUN closures, with the tag encoding the arity.
+When calling a function, if the function's closure has a non-zero tag, it therefore *must* be a FUN object and we can call it by loading the arguments into registers and jumping to the closure's entry code.
+The tag encodes the arity.

 The compiled code for
 ```
   revApp a f = f a
 ```
-will call `stg_ap_p` (passing f and a).
+will call `stg_ap_p_fast` (passing f and a).
 This RTS function will dispatch on the tag of f: if it finds 001, it assumes that f points to FUN with arity 1, so it pust the argument in the correct register and jumps to the function's code.